athype/cob_ctrlaltelite/Documentation/Products/FunctionalDesign.md

   - Node.js and Express.js for managing API requests.
   - SQLite for secure storage of feedback and metadata.
   - Whisper for Audio feedback to text transcription.
+  - MediaStream API for handling audio capture and recording.
+  - MediaRecorder API for capturing video feedback.

 ### 4.2 Deployment and Component Diagram
 - **Deployment Details:**